Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *URL rewriting and traffic transformation* → rewrite URLs, headers, or cookies.
 Inject or remove headers for security or routing logic.
 Useful for legacy system integration or microservices migration.
 - *Regional scope* → traffic is handled within a specific cloud region for: predictable latency, compliance requirements, locality of data and workloads.
 Ideal for regional failover patterns.
 - *Logging, monitoring, and metrics* → provides: request/response logs, traffic and error statistics, performance metrics, WAF alerts.
 Enables effective debugging and performance optimization.
 - *Zero infrastructure management* → no need to deploy virtual appliances, firewalls, or proxies.
-The platform maintains: high availability, patching, upgrades, scaling, failover
+The platform maintains: high availability, patching, upgrades, scaling, failover.

 The main components of the service are: